 Recent UK venues have included Symphony Hall, King's Place, Cadogan Hall's Culford Room and St Martin-in-the-Fields where they were semi-finalists in both the 2014 and 2015 Chamber Music Competitions.
 They have also performed as In Tune's house band during Radio 3's residency at the Southbank Centre.

 An Emerging Excellence Award from Help Musicians UK helped support their recent tour to Hungary.
-Future plans include tours to Romania and Hungary in 2016.
+Future plans include a concert this autumn for Göttingen International Handel Festival in Germany as well as tours to Romania and Hungary in 2016.